 Bad News and Clarity

 The next day, as a routine, the Ranger Instructors will pull those aside who had been in a leadership position and give them their after-action review.
 Usually, it is rare for an instructor to tell you whether you passed or failed for that day.
-My grader was an intense man that day, bitter to some degree.
-However, I make no excuses for my performance, as he told me with a cold expression “You did good, but not good enough.
+My grader was an intense man that day who told me bluntly, “You did good, but not good enough.
 You got a No Go.
 Any questions?”
-I could tell my success here was of no concern to him.
-Whether I passed or failed, he would sleep with great ease.
-A feeling of shock overcame me, and I responded, “No questions Sergeant.”
-The feeling of shock left me as I approached my foxhole.
+A lump formed in my throat, as the feeling of dread overcame me.
+All that time invested and yet another crushing blow.
+I choked back the lump in my throat and responded, “No questions Sergeant.”

 I stared off into the morning daybreak choking up for a while.
 After a moment of feeling sorry for myself, I regained my composure.
 I knew I had made mistakes and I was ready to own it.
 I had been solely focused on my own success, I was in a race to accomplish my task and get back home.
 The problem was, I was not taking away the grand lesson.
 I was not learning the true values of that it means to be a Ranger.
 Prior to my revelation, I was in it to chase a 25-cent piece of cloth.
 That day, when I was told I failed once again, something inside me changed.
 My emotions became stoic, and my mind formed a new clarity.
 I was no longer concerned with my grade, in fact, I had accepted that I was probably going to fail Ranger School, despite all the time I had spent there.
 I had accepted the fact that I may be sent home empty handed.
 My new goal was to ensure that my peers passed.
 I carried the heavy guns and helped motivate my peers.
 I found a new spark of motivation to perform for and energize my peers.
 In a weird way, letting go of the concern for my own grade lifted a huge weight off my shoulders.